csc301-fall-2020/assignment-2-60-gabrielbailey-saadkhan/README.md

 Enter 4 to cancel an order
 Enter 5 for delivery options
 Enter 6 to display all orders
+Enter 7 to display the menu
-Enter 7 to change prices
+Enter 8 to change prices
-Enter 8 to exit
+Enter 9 to exit

 The options that might need clarification:
 1 creates a new, empty order.
 It must have products added to it seperately.
 5 simply adds delivery data to an order, and if the delivery is by an external member, creates the requisite json or csv file titled delivery.
-7 changes the prices of base elements and updates the price of all orders with that information.
+8 changes the prices of base elements and updates the price of all orders with that information.
 Information regarding price and items is stored in json files, so is persistent.

 Program Features:
 1. Submit an Order/Cancel Order